attackgoat/screen-13/README.md

 ### Insipirations

-_`Screen-13`_ was built from the learnings and lessons shared by others throughout our community.
+_`Screen 13`_ was built from the learnings and lessons shared by others throughout our community.
 In particular, here are some of the repositories I found useful:

  - [Bevy](https://bevyengine.org/): A refreshingly simple data-driven game engine built in Rust